 What is an RVT?

-An RVT, or Registered Veterinary Technologist, is a highly trained individual, and is well versed in many areas of veterinary medicine including anesthesia, nutrition, animal behaviour, diagnostic laboratory testing, radiography, emergency medicine, and public education.
-Technologists are an integral part of the veterinary team and work together with veterinarians to provide patient nursing care, diagnostics and treatment services.
-Technologists also work in other animal and welfare related areas such as:
+An RVT, or Registered Veterinary Technologist, is a highly trained individual that has completed an accredited program of study in Animal Health Technology or Veterinary Technology.
+They are well versed in many areas of veterinary medicine including anesthesia, nutrition, animal behaviour, diagnostic laboratory testing, radiography, emergency medicine, and public education.
+RVTs are an integral part of the veterinary team and work together with veterinarians to provide patient nursing care, diagnostics, and treatment services.
+They work in other animal and welfare-related areas such as:

 Technologists also have the opportunity to become highly trained in special skills such as rehabilitative therapy, dentistry, anesthesia, emergency or other recognized veterinary technologist specialty (VTS) fields and advanced training programs.